-The Basin Plan began in 2012.
-Its broad intent is to ensure that the rivers, wetlands and floodplains of the Murray-Darling Basin (Figure 1) are restored to a healthy and resilient state, and in doing so are able to support strong communities, productive industries and the interests of First Nations people.
+Building upon several decades of water reform, the Basin Plan began in 2012.
+Its broad intent is to ensure that the rivers, wetlands and floodplains of the Murray-Darling Basin (Figure 1) are restored to a healthy and resilient state, and therefore are able to support strong communities, productive industries and the interests of First Nations people (Box 1).
 This intent is captured in the overarching Basin Plan outcome of a healthy, working Murray-Darling Basin.

 The Basin Plan includes an Environmental Watering Plan, which sets out the arrangements to be followed by the MDBA, Commonwealth Environmental Water Holder (CEWH) and Basin States to meet the Plan's environmental objectives.
 A key element of the Environmental Watering Plan is a Basin-wide environmental watering strategy (the Strategy).
-Broadly stated, its purpose is to assist the MDBA, environmental water holders, Basin states and river managers to plan and manage environmental watering to meet the environmental objectives of the Basin Plan.
-To maximise the opportunity to achieve these objectives, it is essential that best use is made of all water in the system including held and planned environmental water (HEW and PEW respectively), non-consumptive water that contributes to environmental outcomes but is not specifically tagged as environmental water, and consumptive water on route to its place of use.
+Its purpose is to: